Arrangements were all superb. Great support by staff.

 GT Transeo, 24 gear hybrid bikes are available for hire.
 Rental bikes

-come equipped with, 1 x pannier bag, basic repair kit, pump and helmet (though
+come equipped with, 1 x pannier bag, basic repair kit, pump, lock and helmet (though

 we recommend using your own).
 Male and female frames are available.
 If you’d